vjbollavarapu/modulyn-community/SECURITY.md

 ## 🔒 Security Disclosure Policy

-TidyGen ERP takes security seriously.
+Modulyn ERP takes security seriously.
 We appreciate the security research community and value responsible disclosure of security vulnerabilities.
 This document outlines our security policy and how to report vulnerabilities.

 ## 🚨 Reporting a Vulnerability